 Cauliflower Alfredo sauce is a creamy vegan, gluten-free, nut-free homemade Alfredo sauce with less fat & less calories as compared with the original recipe

-There’s something so irresistible about creamy Alfredo sauce, but there’s also that really high fat and calorie content.
-So, if you’re searching for a replacement to the original sauce, you will love this Cauliflower Alfredo sauce that comes in at just 70 calories a serving and 5 grams of fat.
+If you’re searching for a vegan replacement creamy Alfredo sauce, you will love this Cauliflower Alfredo sauce!
+It comes in at just 70 calories a serving and 5 grams of fat.
 What you serve it with, on the other hand is all up to you! 😉

 What is cauliflower Alfredo?